zxhry/zxhry/README.md

 > _"Even if you are a novice, keep moving forward."_

-For now, I’m focused on: binary exploitation
+For now, I’m focused on:
+- Exploring CTF challenges

 <!---
 ## ☁️ Other interests ⊹ ࣪ ˖